leggedrobotics/open3d_slam/README.md

 `make -j8`
 `make install`

+If you want to compute with cuda support add the following flag when configuring the cmake `-DBUILD_CUDA_MODULE=ON`

 If any of the steps fail and you are missing the dependencies, you can try to resolve them with the following instructions:

 http://www.open3d.org/docs/release/compilation.html#install-dependencies